apache/cassandra-java-driver/changelog/README.md

 ### 4.2.1 (in progress)

+- [bug] JAVA-2451: Make zero a valid estimated size for PagingIterableSpliterator
 - [bug] JAVA-2443: Compute prepared statement PK indices for protocol v3
 - [bug] JAVA-2430: Use variable metadata to infer the routing keyspace on bound statements